Hemis National Park

 Arid alpine meadows are there in protected sites and the growth of its grass is comparatively fast in the summer months once the snow starts melting from the area.

-There are numerous U-type valleys which are carved by the hostile events that happened in the history.
+There are numerous U-type valleys that are carved by the hostile events that happened in history.

 Beautiful rivers of the region and streams have put down a deep sand deposit on their respective banks.
 The normal altitude of the Hemis National Park is more than 3,000 meters.